Transport Layer Security (TLS)

 Transport Layer Securities (TLS) are designed to provide security at the transport layer.
-TLS was derived from a security protocol called Secure Service Layer (SSL).
-TLS ensures that no third party may eavdrops or tamper with any message.
+TLS was derived from a security protocol called Secure Socket Layer (SSL).
+TLS ensures that no third party may eavesdrop or tampers with any message.

 There are several benefits of TLS:

 TLS/SSL can help to secure transmitted data using encryption.

 TLS/SSL works with most web browsers, including Microsoft Internet Explorer and on most operating systems and web servers.

 TLS/SSL provides operations for authentication mechanism, encryption algorithms and hashing algorithm that are used during the secure session.

 - Ease of Deployment: